mastah43/CarND-Vehicle-Detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the HOG featuresa and color histogram features.
+I trained a linear SVM using the HOG features and color histogram features.

 For the color histogram I am using 32 bins for every channel in RGB color space.
 I am using all channels of RGB for the color histogram since the histogram of vehicle images differentiates